 One of the first things you’ll realize when you hold the Sibert is that it is heavy!
 Weighing 12 ounces, it is a tank and, given its military design, is fitting.
 This knife is for super heavy-duty users and military personnel only.
 The weight makes it too heavy to be an EDC in my book.

 The blade is razor-sharp and made of D2 tool steel.
 D2 is a very high-quality steel that has high wear resistance.
 It’ll stay sharp forever and is only used on the best knives.
 The blade features a small blood groove and a well-positioned thumb stud.
 The drop point and AXIS lock makes the knife feel very tough and uniformed.
 Given its heavy-duty purpose, the blade performs exceptionally well.

 The handle has three holes that give the knife a very sturdy hold.
 The handle is made of G-10, a very sturdy and light material.
 The blade flips open easily out the handle and one is able to open the knife with one hand easily.
 The knife has no lock to keep the blade close however but, at this weight, I don’t expect it opening by itself on accident.

 Online reviewers stated that the knife is “perfect,” “could replace dog as man’s best friend,” and is a “folder that can work like a fixed blade.”
-KnifeUp agrees and, if you are a in need of a heavy-duty knife, the 275BKSN is the knife for you.
+KnifeUp agrees and, if you are in need of a heavy-duty knife, the 275BKSN is the best pocket knife for you.
 At $144, the knife is well priced.

 SOG is a reputable US knife maker who has been producing quality knives designed for military, law enforcement, and outdoor use since 1986.
 The company’s first knife was a redesign of the SOG Knife, a knife used by special forces soldiers in Vietnam.
 Today, the majority of their products are designed with heavy-duty use in mind and the Aegis is no exception.